FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 **REPLY:**

-Rathbane Golf Course is an 18 hole municipal golf course situated--- 5
+Rathbane Golf Course is an 18 hole municipal golf course situated
+---
+5

 adjacent to Southill and Mount St. Oliver cemetery in Limerick.
 The course